lyons-frontend-mentor/pod-request-access-landing-page/design.md

 - Host image is background on body, and receives blend
 - Title and body text center-aligned
 - Text input and CTA are separate
-- Not explicit part of Figma, but input error message fits best above right of text input

 #### Dimensions